derkxin/Cisco-Computer-Networking/README.md

 # Cisco-Computer-Networking
 Design a network for a company that requires its computers to communicate with each other and on the internet.

+This is a simple design of network simulation for a new IT training center that just opened up.
+The center have labs, classrooms, system admins, tutors, wireless devices, inside servers as well as outside servers. some of the PCs can connect with the internet and i have listed inside the packet tracer file that i have blocked some of the PCs with the internet connections by using access control list.
+The PCs with no internet connections cannot access the web browser from outside server, only the PCs with internet connection can access web browser from outside server.
+Eventhough the PCs does not have internet, but all the Pcs in the training center still can access the file server and LAN that inside the training center.